Care

 There are two ways non stick pans can get burnt: dry heating and overheating.

-Dry heating occurs when you expose your pan to heat for extended periods of time with nothing in it.
+• Dry heating occurs when you heat your non stick pan for extended periods of time with nothing in it.
 To avoid dry heating, always add cooking fat or other ingredients to your pan before turning the heat on.

-Overheating occurs when you leave your non stick cookware over very high heat for too long.
-To protect and preserve your pan’s non stick surface, treat it gently—if you need truly rugged cookware that can handle intensely high heat for extended periods, we advise sticking to carbon steel.
-We recommend cooking over medium-high heat, maximum.
+• Overheating occurs when you leave your non stick cookware over very high heat for too long.
+To protect and preserve your pan’s non stick surface, treat it gently and don't blast it with heat for long periods of time.
+We recommend cooking over medium-high heat, maximum—our ProCoat line is oven safe up to 500F, but should rarely need to be heated to that temperature.

 How to Clean a Burnt Non Stick Pan